 Classes, which consist of less than ten students, meet for two hours per week.
-Unscheduled class times are decided at a mandatory meeting with the instructor and the SILP coordinator.
+Unscheduled class times are decided at a mandatory meeting with the instructor.
 Students will not be guaranteed a place in the class if they do not attend this meeting.

 Instructors are generally native speakers with experience in language teaching who bring to the classroom a wealth of cultural and linguistic knowledge.
 Their role is to provide communicative opportunities to the students, and to create a self-guided environment for students to work on their language learning.

 Not every student is ready to be an independent language learner.
 Students who have been successful in regular language courses, who enjoy figuring things out for themselves, who are comfortable with less instructor interaction, and who have a strong motivation to learn the language are good candidates for SILP.

 Students are expected to work independently with limited supervision.
 Student motivation and discipline are essential to the successful completion of the course and acquisition of the language.

-Students are required to attend all meetings with the instructor and must complete all assignments.
+Students are required to attend all meetings with the instructor.
 The instructor should be contacted directly if a student is unable to attend a session.
 It is at the discretion of the SILP coordinator in consultation with the instructor to withdraw a student from the course if assignments are not completed when due.